 Using this feature will get you into good habits, and it’s good practice to close off each month when you can.
 The difficulty here is that you need to try and have a good idea of all of your income and costs for the period before you lock it.
 E.g. if you know you will receive an invoice for a cost late, then you should really accrue for that cost before you lock the period.
 Otherwise, that cost will then need to be booked in full in a later month.
 Getting a bit accounting techy here, but we can help if you don’t get this point!

-– Seems obvious but Xero is a cloud-based system so can you run multiple tabs at the same time.
+7) Use multiple tabs – Seems obvious but Xero is a cloud-based system so can you run multiple tabs at the same time.
 If you’ve run a P&L report but then want to set up a bank rule, just open a new browser tab instead of closing down your P&L report.

-get PennyBooks to do your bookkeeping!
+The best top tip of all – get PennyBooks to do your bookkeeping!
 If it’s all just becoming too much, and you’d rather be focusing on winning new customers and growing the business then let’s talk.
 Let’s face it, you didn’t get into this for bookkeeping!
 Have a long hard look in the mirror and ask yourself if it’s taking up too much of your time?